 The key with the red bow is used to register codes in each standard key.
-Since re-registering is a difficult process, take the vehicle along with all three keys to a Yamaha dealer to have them re-registered.
+Store the code re-registering key in a safe place.
+When necessary, take the vehicle along with all three keys to a Yamaha dealer to have them re-registered.

 Do not use the key with the red bow for driving.
 It should only be used for re-registering the standard keys.
 Always use a standard key for driving.